 If you’re a khussa lover and you know it, come sit with us!
-Pumps, wedges, flip-flops come and go but for some girls (like me!) khussas are and will always be our one true love.
-So here it is, my fresh from the oven list of 5 pages that can help you add that seasonal oomph to your khussa collection.
+Pumps, wedges, and flip-flops may come and go but for some girls (like me!), khussas will always be our one true love.
+So here it is, my fresh from the oven list of 5 Facebook pages that can help you add that oomph to your khussa collection.

-With a following of 195,316, SNF is clearly a secret Khussa Lovers United meeting place.
-From drool-worthy traditional khussas to metallics to denim to glittery ones, if you’re a khussa lover the variety on this page will make you cry tears of joy.
+SNF is clearly a secret Khussa Lovers United meeting place on Facebook.
+From drool-worthy traditional khussas to contemporary glittery ones, if you’re a khussa lover the variety on this page will make you cry tears of joy.

 Bonus: Regular discounts!

-If you’re someone who is hopelessly in love with all things that scream ‘shahi’ and often daydream about you being a subcontinental princess (we all do, don’t fight it!), Episode 09 should be new khussa haven.
-Even though they have a variety of designs and colours for the lovers of minimalism, it’s their traditional khussas that have us coming back for more and more because of their seriously regal flair.
-Pair it with a traditional peshwas or mix things up with a tee and jeans and extraordinary blingy khussas, your call!
+If you’re someone who is hopelessly in love with all things traditional, Episode 09 will be your new khussa haven.
+Even though they have a variety of designs and colors for the lovers of minimalism, it’s their traditional khussas that have us coming back for more and more because of their seriously regal flair.
+Pair it with a traditional peshwas or mix things up with a tee and jeans, your call!

 Minimally designed and tastefully embellished are the terms that come to mind when we talk about Chapter 13.
-The online brand has managed to carve a niche of its own in a market that offer plethora of options when it comes to footwear.
+The online brand has managed to carve a niche of its own in a market that offers a wide range of options when it comes to footwear.
 If you’re someone who doesn’t like to #twinit with anyone and are looking for something different (in a good way), check out Chapter 13.

 Pakistani Khussa House

-From truck art to digitally printed to heavily embellished ones, there a khussa for everyone on Pakistani Khussa House.
-Imagine your trusted khussa wala finally offering online service and voila you have Pakistani Khussa House.
-However, most if not all of their designs are leaning towards the desi side of the spectrum, so if you’re looking for something that doesn’t scream ‘look at me’, this page is not for you.
+From truck art to heavily embellished ones, there’s a khussa for everyone on Pakistani Khussa House.
+Imagine your trusted khussa wala finally offering online service and voila, you have Pakistani Khussa House!
+However, most of their designs are leaning towards the desi side of the spectrum, so if you’re looking for something that doesn’t scream ‘look at me’, this page is not for you.